Negitoro: Popularity

 Negitoro sold to the mass market and distributed into retail channels like supermarkets is mass-produced in fish factories.
-They use lean meat of various fishes, including, for example, yellowfin tuna, marlin, bigeye tuna, and albacore, then adding additives like vegetable oil, shortening, lard, antioxidants, and condiments.
+They use lean meat of various fishes like yellowfin tuna, marlin, bigeye tuna, and albacore.
+These products often contain additives like vegetable oil, shortening, lard, antioxidants, and condiments.
 Dedicated fat products for the purpose of negitoro manufacturing have also been produced.

-Japanese consumer groups and magazines have raised concerns about such practices being possibly misleading and raising potential health concerns.
+Japanese consumer groups and magazines have raised concerns about such practices being misleading and raising potential health concerns.
 However, there are also claims that unprocessed tuna mash is not popular.

+Since the 1980s, negitoro sushi has become quite popular to serve with pungent vegetables, as many find the taste profiles of tori, green onion, and nori match well with these vegetables.